Arvin8397432987498/HEALTH-TRACKING/Readme.md

+Here’s a clean and beginner-friendly README.md file for your Daily Health Tracker project:

 # 🩺 Daily Health Tracker

 A simple Flask-based web app that lets you manually track your daily health habits like weight, sleep, water intake, and notes — all stored in a lightweight SQLite database.
 Built with beginners in mind.